splorp/tersus-npds/readme.md

 ## Features

++ HTML5 structure and compliance
 + CSS that has been reset and built from the ground up
++ Non-semantic, presentational markup has been dispatched
 + Responsive, adaptive layout for small screens
 + Clean, valid, and awesome